andytudhope/Recollections/README.md

 **So in the current model only the developer can stake?
 Or is there an option for others to participate as well?**

 Yeah, of course!
 Anyone can stake, and we provide the option in the UI.
-When you chose to upvote, it's either "Promote and protect" == staking more or "Community love" meaning minting positive votes and sending a portion of that SNT to the developer.
+When you chose to upvote, it's either "Promote and protect" == staking more or "Community love" == minting positive votes and sending a portion of that SNT to the developer.
 A portion that relies only on the params of the curve being used to protect the integrity of the store as a whole.

 **Is it possible to pump and dump an app?**